littleroot/webgen/README.md

 # `webgen`

-Write component views and styles in `.html` files. `webgen` generates [`webapi`][2] package Go code to construct the components for the js/wasm architecture.
+Write component views and styles in HTML files, and `webgen` generates [`webapi`][2] package Go code to construct the components for the js/wasm architecture.